There are 5 Essential Principles of Rehabilitation.

 The Essential Balanced Bodywork difference is not only the methods and results, but also the delivery and cost of the service.
 Each session is personalized to each client’s individual needs.

-1. Locate and deactivate the trigger points, also referred to as “muscle knots”.
+1. Locate and deactivate the trigger points.
 They refer to the site of the pain symptoms and need to be treated.
 The contracted (locked up) muscles need to be identified and retrained to alleviate the symptom of pain.
 When our body is injured, it’s interpreted as trauma.
 Muscles will tighten up to protect the area.
 Typically, muscles think the trauma will continue to happen in the future, which will cause a muscle to stay “locked-up” until it is retrained to relax.

 2. Restore proper Bio-Mechanics (science concerned with how internal and external forces affect the structure and function of our muscular system).

 The way we use our bodies daily has a direct effect on our posture.
 Remember the last time you were in a car for 4 or 5 hours?
 When you got out of the car, the back of your legs felt tight.
 The reason they felt tight is that the whole time you were sitting in the car, your quads, hamstring and hip flexor muscles were being shortened.
 Because the muscles were shortened, they will pull on the attachment sites in the hip and low back area.
 When muscles pull on the attachment sites, they can create pain in the joints or even make other muscles tighten up to compensate, which will cause pain somewhere else in the body.
 For example, many people who have a job that requires them to sit many hours a day, typically complain of lower back pain.
 If the lower back area is the only area treated to reduce the pain they will only feel better for a few days and then the symptoms of pain will return.